 Thank you for your interest in Classroom Outreach from the National MagLab.
-To request an outreach, please complete our online Outreach Request Form.
+Unfortunately we no longer have any available dates for outreach.
 Please sign up for our Educator's Club to keep up with all of our events.
-If you would ike to request to borrow materials, please see our Classroom Kits page.
+If you would like to request to borrow materials, please see our Classroom Kits page.
 If you would like a tour of the MagLab, please see our Public Tours page.
 Classroom outreach requests will return in August, 2020.

 Our extensive classroom outreach programs reach more than 4,000 students each year.
 Teachers can choose from diverse outreach topics that will give students a hands-on experience with science.

 If you're interested in an outreach activity conducted here at the lab in conjunction with a tour, please see our Field Trips and Tours page.

 - We offer a series of specially designed, hands-on lessons

 - Outreach is done for individual classes, one at a time, up to six classes per day (maximum 30 students per class)

 - Visits are tailored to your specific needs

 - Each lesson usually lasts 45 minutes to an hour